pantheon-systems/documentation/source/content/guides/environment-configuration/01-introduction.md

 anchorid: environment-configuration
 ---

 Each site on Pantheon comes with three environments: Dev, Test, and Live.
-This allows you to develop and test features without impacting your live site.
+This allows you to develop and test features without impacting your Live site.
 Additional development environments are available with [Multidev](/guides/multidev).
 Refer to the [Pantheon WebOps Workflow](/pantheon-workflow) documentation for more details.

 The separation of configuration and code also helps improve security and makes it easy to restore an individual environment to a backup version.